 7. Do I need to do any drum editing?

-Editing drums is an extremely laborious process.
+Editing drums is an extremely laborious process – you can read all about it here.
 It’s not fun for anyone.
 If you have expectations that exceed the ability of your drummer to lay down consistent grooves with solid fills then chances are you’re going to ask me to fix it.
 Depending on the complexity of the material, here is where we can expect hours… days… weeks to be eaten up by moving around small spiky waveforms on a screen.
 I am extremely good and very fast at editing drums, and minor fixes are commonplace, however if the drummer isn’t nailing those sixteenths on the high-hat and as a result the song sounds sloppy and disjointed, fixing that throughout an entire song in a way that sounds natural and convincing can take a really, really long time, not to mention the implications of fooling your audience into believing that you are the band they are being presented with, when the reality is quite different — a reality that will become starkly apparent the next time you play live.
 “Why bother nailing that tricky part when we can just fix it in the studio?”, you might ask.
 If you’re unsure what the difference is between being skilled and pretending you’re skilled, it may be a psychologist that you’re looking for, not a recording engineer.

 8. How long do you want to spend mixing?